Center for Science in the Public Interest: Food safety

-Between 2011 and 2016, CSPI sponsored Food Day, a nationwide celebration of healthy, affordable, and sustainably produced food and a grassroots campaign for better food policies.

-Food Day's goal was to help people "Eat Real", which the project defined as cutting back on sugar drinks, overly salted packaged foods, and fatty, factory-farmed meats in favor of vegetables, fruits, whole grains, and sustainably raised protein.
-This annual event involved some of the country's most prominent food activists, united by a vision of food that is healthy, affordable, and produced with care for the environment, farm animals, and the people who grow, harvest, and serve it.

-Across the country, several thousand events took place each year, from community festivals in Denver, Savannah, and New York City, to a national conference in Washington, D.C., to thousands of school activities in Portland, Minneapolis, and elsewhere.

 Alcohol Policies Project

 The group's "Alcohol Policies Project", now discontinued, advocated against what it considers adverse societal influences of alcohol, such as marketing campaigns that target young drinkers, and promoted turning self-imposed advertising bans by alcohol industry groups into law.

 In 1985 CSPI organized Project SMART (Stop Marketing Alcohol on Radio and Television).
 It generated huge public interest, a petition campaign that obtained a million signatures, and congressional hearings.
 Members of the media joined the project, such as syndicated columnist Colman McCarthy.
 However, strong opposition from the alcoholic beverage and advertising industries ultimately prevailed.

 The Alcohol Policies Project organized the "Campaign for Alcohol-Free Sports TV".
 Launched in 2003 with the support of at least 80 other local and national groups, the campaign asked schools to pledge to prohibit alcohol advertising on local sports programming and to work toward eliminating alcohol advertising from televised college sports programs.
 It also sought Congressional support for such a prohibition.
 CSPI also sponsored Project SMART—Stop Marketing Alcohol on Radio and TV—which called for federal bans on marketing.
 The project gathered more than 1 million signatures on a petition, which it presented to Congress at a hearing.
 That effort was unsuccessful.

 In addition, CSPI has pressured alcoholic beverage companies with lawsuits.
 In one such lawsuit, filed in September 2008, the Center "sue[d] MillerCoors Brewing Company over its malt beverage Sparks, arguing that the caffeine and guarana in the drink are additives that have not been approved by the FDA," and that the combination of those ingredients with alcohol resulted in "more drunk driving, more injuries, and more sexual assaults."